ANKI147/atelier-fashion-cfo/README.md

 ## Project Background

 Built for the Agentic AI App Hackathon.
-This standalone edition is maintained by [Ankit More](https://github.com/ANKI147) and is based on [NeelGaji/Atelier](https://github.com/NeelGaji/Atelier), branch `agents_v2`.
+This standalone edition is maintained by [Ankit More](https://github.com/ANKI147) and is based on [Atelier](https://github.com/NeelGaji/Atelier), branch `agents_v2` which we did for ODSC hackathon.

 Contributor attribution is retained.
 The standalone history was sanitized to remove a previously committed environment file; affected commit hashes differ from upstream.
 This README was revised for the standalone edition to document setup, configuration fixes, tests, and limitations.